 And the green bud's as long as the spike end.

 Any more words?

-Afterword: 'dappled prickets' are apparently young male fallow deer, before the new antlers have grown and shed their velvet.
+Afterword: 'dappled prickets' are apparently young male fallow deer in their first year, with new antlers that have not yet grown more than one prong or shed their velvet.